Gandi/hieraviz/README.md

 Usage
 ----------
-`hv-ctl` is a control script to manipulate Hieraviz server:
+`hv-ctl` is a control script to manipulate Hieraviz server.
+It is not written yet, unfortunately, but will be ready in the very next versions.

-    hv-ctl configure
-    hv-ctl start

 Contributing
 ----------------